Cover Photo: Divya Ramkellawan

 The Iwokrama forest and its research center are unique, providing a dedicated site in which to test the concept of a truly sustainable forest – where conservation, environmental balance, and economic use can be mutually reinforcing.
 Drawing on its earlier work in sustainable forest management, the IIC is now, in close collaboration with the Government of Guyana, the Commonwealth and other international partners including the UK company Canopy Capital, developing a new approach to enable countries with rainforests to earn significant income from eco-system services and creative conservation practice.

 The Iwokrama International Center uses the Forest Reserve for scientific purposes as well as eco-tourism and sustainable forestry.
-One of its objective is to help fight the effects of climate by conserving the forest.
+One of its objectives is to help fight the effects of climate by conserving the forest.